-The movers and shakers behind Halle 550.
+The driving team behind Halle 550.

-Realize a great event together.
+Let’s realize a great event together.

 Would you like to learn more about our unique event location?
 Or are you already in the middle of planning an event?
 Then don’t hesitate to contact us personally.
 We look forward to working with you to put on an unforgettable event.